lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 TODO

 The GPIO Driver is essential for our demo...
-Because PineTime's Backlight is controlled by GPIO and PineTime's screen will be totally black without the Backlight!
+Because PineTime's Backlight is controlled by GPIO and PineTime's screen will be totally dark without the Backlight!

 https://github.com/AppKaki/micropython/blob/wasp-os/ports/mynewt/modules/machine/pin.c